subbuthottempudi/mirrormazeproblem/README.md

 Mirrormaze.py:

 Maze path - To find the correct path, dimensions of the borad and the path of the laser.
-Nextposition - To find laser path and to check if the laser is trapped in the maze.
+Nextposition - To find next row and column where the laser travels and to check if the laser is trapped in the maze.

 I have includeded the exception handling and Logging as well but not in the entire code and can be improved.

+Approach for finding the path:
+If the input laser is horizantal, it means laser travels in same row but column changes.
+Column number is increased or decreased based on mirror orientation.
+If input laser is vertical, it works same as above but this time laser travels in same column but in different row.
+If the next position of laser contains mirror, then orientation and direction are changed based on mirror.
+This process is repeated until next position is outside the maze and that would be the exit position of laser.